SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Cyberpsychosis is a state of mind exposed very loud sounds (like hammering).
-The total ﬁrmware procedure, the character some “chipheads” and “cynchware chocks” point cost for the Special Ability is 1 (3 for the Special only pays for the additional ranks, achieve after too much cyber-strain has
+The total ﬁrmware procedure, the character some "chipheads" and "cynchware chocks" point cost for the Special Ability is 1 (3 for the Special only pays for the additional ranks, achieve after too much cyber-strain has
 Ability and its ranks minus 3 for the Limitation, with not for the total number of ranks. a minimum cost of 1).
-The base surgery diﬃculty is 17 been placed on their nervous systems
+The base surgery difficulty is 17 been placed on their nervous systems
 (Unless, of course, the character for an ear.
-With the upgrade, the installation diﬃculty and cranial functions.“Cyber-psyches” are wants to keep the old upgrade as becomes 18.
-The price diﬃculty is 18, while the credits people who have gone too deep into the a spare; then the character would cost is 18,000. slicksteel universe and have truly become need to pay for the entire cost.)
+With the upgrade, the installation difficulty and cranial functions."Cyber-psyches" are wants to keep the old upgrade as becomes 18.
+The price difficulty is 18, while the credits people who have gone too deep into the a spare; then the character would cost is 18,000. slicksteel universe and have truly become need to pay for the entire cost.)
-“one” with their cyberware.
+"one" with their cyberware.

 Determining the Cost